well-in-that-case/LuaString/README.md

 # LuaString
-A stand-alone extension of string operations for Lua.
-Written in pure Lua for excellent compatibility, maintainability, and guaranteed portability.
+An exhaustive extension of string operations for Lua.
+Designed for maintainability, compatibility, and portability.
+LuaString is fully compatible with ANSI C, LuaJIT, and Lua 5.1+.

 Read the <a href="https://well-in-that-case.github.io/LuaString/">documentation</a> here.